tartley/colorama/README.rst

 ======
 * Marc Schlaich (schlamar) for a ``setup.py`` fix for Python2.5.
-* Marc Abramowitz, for reporting and fixing a crash on exit with closed ``stdout``, and for providing a solution to issue #7's setuptools/distutils debate.
+* Marc Abramowitz, for reporting and fixing a crash on exit with closed ``stdout``, providing a solution to issue #7's setuptools/distutils debate, and other fixes.
 * User 'eryksun', for guidance on correctly instantiating ``ctypes.windll``.
 * Matthew McCormick for politely pointing out a longstanding crash on non-Win.
 * Ben Hoyt, for a magnificent fix under 64-bit Windows.